How I become a "Creative Entrepreneur"!

 Speaking Up

 I worked around my employer's schedule to continue music performances in the senior and healthcare industry until I retired from the traditional employment.
 Then I returned to performing music full time.
 A couple of years into my updated music business, I was researching ways for my daughter to do some public speaking.
 (She'd indicated an interest in paying off some student loans.)
 I was already active in several entertainment lead services, so I kept an eye out for speaking opportunities for her.
 Unexpectedly, I came across an opportunity for myself!
 It was the association for activity professionals (my music clients that hired me to perform in senior and healthcare communities).
 They were looking for a keynote speaker to open an upcoming conference.
 Though I had no experience as a speaker, I understood my potential audience.
 After tossing some ideas out to the conference organizer, she hired ME for the keynote!
-Both pleased and nervous, I decided to join Toastmasters for some ideas and prMiddayCabaret11 20 20 video 63 2actice without much time to spare before the conference.
+Both pleased and nervous, I decided to join Toastmasters for some ideas and practice without much time to spare before the conference.

 I successfully presented that keynote and received a great reference from the organizer.
 Just like singing, it sparked me to look for more speaking opportunities.
 Since that time I have presented in person and virtually.
 I continue to learn from and enjoy Toastmasters, achieving several levels of competency in both communication and leadership through Toastmasters Legacy & Pathways Education programs.
 I have also stepped into leadership at Toastmasters, serving in various capacities including VP Membership, VP Public Relations, President for our club, and Area Director, then Division Director, for our District.